MicrosoftDocs/azure-devops-docs/docs/pipelines/process/phases.md

 # [Designer](#tab/designer)

-Phase variables are not yet supported in the web editor.
+Job variables are not yet supported in the web editor.

 ---